The Centre’s Sickness and Infectious Diseases Policy will prevent and contain the spread of sickness and infectious diseases

 For any other infections or diseases Campus Corner Early Learning Centre is guided by Nga Kupu Oranga – Ministry of Health Guidelines for Early Childhood Centres.

-Written authorisation to administer any category (ii) medicine such as antibiotics, ear/eye drops must be received from parents/caregivers, which is to include name, type of medicine, dosage, method and frequency.
+Written authorisation to administer any category (ii) medicine such as antibiotics, ear/eye drops must be received from whānau/caregivers, which is to include name, type of medicine, dosage, method and frequency.

 The medication requirement form will include who, when, what, how much, and by whom the medicine was administered.

-Parents/whānau are required to sign the medication requirement form as an acknowledgement after the medication has been administered.
+Whānau/caregiver are required to sign the medication requirement form as an acknowledgement after the medication has been administered.

-In an emergency situation, i.e., when a child’s temperature is above 38 degrees, staff can administer pain relief with verbal authorisation from parents/caregivers.
+In an emergency situation, i.e., when the temperature of a tamaiti is 38 degrees, kaiako can administer pain relief with verbal authorisation from whānau/caregivers.
 Other means of reducing fever should be implemented first.

 Campus Corner will use only JUNIOR PARACETAMOL – dosage as per brand.

-Category (iii) medicine which is used for ongoing treatment of a pre-diagnosed condition e.g., asthma, eczema and allergic reactions will be written up on an Individual Health Plan which is kept at the back of the daily medication folder.
+Category (iii) medicine which is used for ongoing treatment of a pre-diagnosed condition e.g., asthma, eczema and allergic reactions will be ritten up on an Individual Health Plan which is kept at the back of the daily medication folder.

-When medication is administered from Individual Health Plans, it must be recorded and signed by staff administering it.
-Parents/whānau are required to sign the IHP form as an acknowledgement after the medication has been administered.
+When medication is administered from Individual Health Plans, it must be recorded and signed by the kaiako administering it.
+Whānau/caregivers are required to sign the IHP form as an acknowledgement after the medication has been administered.

 Individual Health Plans will be reviewed in the monthly maintenance checklist by Senior Teachers.
-Parents will be required to sign the form every three months to ensure that it is still relevant.
+Whānau/caregivers will be required to sign the form every three months to ensure that it is still relevant.

 Medication for Young Children will be stored in the fridge or top right cupboard above bench in kitchen.
 Medication for Infants & Toddlers will be stored in the fridge or in high kitchen cupboard in the Infants and Toddlers area.
 This will be identified with a medical sign on the outside of the door.